awsdocs/amazon-forecast-developer-guide/doc_source/gs-console.md

 ## Step 3: Create a Forecast<a name="gs-console-retrieve-forecast"></a>

 To make predictions \(inferences\), you use a predictor to create a forecast\.
-A forecast is a group of predictions, one for every item in the `TARGET_TIME_SERIES` dataset\.
+A forecast is a group of predictions, one for every item in the target dataset\.
 To retrieve the prediction for a single item, you query the forecast\.
 To retrieve the complete forecast, you create an export job\.

 **To get and view your forecast**